USS Black Arrow: American Line, 1919–20

 Advertisement for Black Arrows first voyage to the Near East with the American Line, September 1919.

 After decommissioning from the Navy on 9 August, Black Arrow proceeded to New York on the 15th, where passenger accommodations were refitted and "various minor hull and machinery repairs" completed.
-She was then chartered by the USSB to the American Line, a subsidiary of International Mercantile Marine, to inaugurate a new service to Near East and Black Sea ports including Constanța, Rumania, and Constantinople, Turkey.
+She was then chartered by the USSB to the American Line, a subsidiary of International Mercantile Marine, to inaugurate a new service to Near East and Black Sea ports including Constanța, Romania, and Constantinople, Turkey.

 Black Arrows initial voyage to the Near East was originally scheduled for departure from New York on 15 September, but was rescheduled for the 25th.
 On the 23rd, a rumor circulated that the ship was being loaded with munitions bound for General Anton Denikin's White Army, then engaged in warfare with Bolshevik forces in Russia.
 The U.S. State Department denied knowledge of any such shipment, while officials of both the American Line and the USSB declined to comment; however, the arms shipment to Denikin was later apparently confirmed, with the destination port given as Novorossiysk.

 Black Arrow departed New York for Constantinople and other ports on 25 September, returning via Smyrna 28 December, in the process becoming the first ship to return to the United States from Constantinople since the outbreak of World War I. The ship returned with 103 passengers including American relief workers who had been stationed in Anatolia, some of whom were willing to speak of their experiences in the region, in particular, the plight of Armenians still living there who had survived the recent genocide.
 One of the relief workers, a chaplain in the U.S. Army Reserve, described how the relief commission had set up a marriage bureau in Broussa to assist Armenian girls, rescued from harems (Note: "Harem" in the given context is probably a euphemism for "brothel" or similar situation of sexual exploitation.) since the war's end, to find husbands willing to take them; according to the chaplain, the bureau was proving quite successful.
 Another of Black Arrows passengers was an Armenian woman of letters who, after surviving many horrors, had been spared the harem experience by a compassionate Ottoman official who found her a position as a servant in his household.
 Black Arrows cargoes on this voyage included a gift of a bronze book "from the people of Bulgaria" to Mrs. Andrew Carnegie in appreciation of her late husband's philanthropy.